Oil up as OPEC+ meets to decide on production policy

-LONDON (Reuters) -Oil prices rose on Thursday on optimism about U.S and European economic recoveries and hopes that OPEC and its allies will keep production curbs in place.
+LONDON (Reuters) -Oil prices rose on Thursday on optimism about U.S and European economic recoveries and expectations OPEC and its allies will keep production curbs in place.

 The Organization of the Petroleum Exporting Countries, Russia and other allied producers, a group known as OPEC+, were considering output policy on Thursday.

-The group is debating options for May and beyond, including whether to rollover of existing cuts or gradually increase production, three OPEC+ sources said.
+The group is debating options for May and beyond, including whether to roll over existing cuts or gradually increase production, three OPEC+ sources said.

+Saudi Arabia’s energy minister Prince Abdulaziz bin Salman said the market’s recovery was “far from complete”.

+Russian Deputy Prime Minister Alexander Novak said in the meeting that he expected global oil demand to grow by 5 to 5.5 million barrels per day (bpd) this year.

 “Given the recent wobble in prices, along with demand concerns re-emerging once again, there is a growing consensus that the OPEC+ will likely roll over current cuts for an additional month,” ING analyst Warren Patterson said.